specklesystems/speckle-sharp/README.md

 - [Core](Core), the .NET SDK
 - [Objects](Objects), the default .NET Speckle Kit
-- all our .NET Connectors
+- .NET Connectors:
   - [Grasshopper](ConnectorGrasshopper)
   - [Dynamo](ConnectorDynamo)
   - [Revit](ConnectorRevit)
+- [DesktopUI](DesktopUI), the reusable ui for connectors.

 Speckle Sharp is currently released as ⚠ **ALPHA** ⚠, please use at your own risk.